Have you been injured by a boat, Jet Ski or watercraft?

 Did you sign a waiver of liability?

 In some cases, signed waivers can complicate an injured rider’s ability to file a claim against a negligent party for their losses.
 Personal watercraft renters are almost always required to sign a waiver to free the rental company or vessel owner from accident liability.
 An individual cannot be forced to sign a waiver; however, their failure to do so may preclude them from renting a recreational item such as a Jet Ski.
 Waivers, however, do not always bar an accident victim from seeking compensation.
-If a waiver is signed with the expectation that the rental company will fulfill its duty of care—its obligation to provide a safe riding environment and equipment—and the company fails to do so, a lawsuit may not be precluded.
-A signed waiver may also be void if a plaintiff proves they did not receive adequate pre-rental or pre-ride safety instructions as required by law.
+If a waiver is signed with the expectation that the rental company will fulfill its duty of care — its obligation to provide a safe riding environment and equipment — and the company fails to do so, a lawsuit may not be precluded.
+A signed waiver may also be void if a plaintiff proves he/she did not receive adequate pre-rental or pre-ride safety instructions as required by law.

 Boating Accident/Boating Injury Compensation